 Frequently Asked Questions (FAQs)

-What is the minimum connection time for an international flight at JFK?
+What is the JFK minimum connection time for international to international flights (official guidance)?

 Is there a place to sleep at JFK Airport for free?